 We are currently authorized to issue 190,000,000 shares of common stock under our Articles of Incorporation.
-As of March 22, 2013, we have issued 108,103,001 shares of common stock and have approximately 148,175,932 shares of common stock issued or committed for issuance after giving effect to the assumed exercise of all outstanding warrants and options and assumed conversion of preferred stock.
+As of March 15, 2014, we have issued 125,035,612 shares of common stock and have approximately 21,706,278 shares of common stock committed for issuance giving effect to the assumed exercise of all outstanding warrants and options and assumed conversion of preferred stock.
 Due to the limited number of authorized shares available for issuance and because of the significant competition for acquisitions, we may not able to consummate an acquisition until we increase the number of shares we are authorized to issue.
 To facilitate the possibility and flexibility of raising additional capital or the completion of potential acquisitions, we would need to seek stockholder approval to increase the number of our authorized shares of common stock.
 We can provide no assurance that we will succeed in amending our Articles of Incorporation to increase the number of shares of common stock we are authorized to issue.

-Although we are reporting net income for the year ended December 31, 2012, we have a history of operating losses and an accumulated deficit and may incur losses in the foreseeable future.
+We have a history of operating losses and an accumulated deficit and may incur losses in the foreseeable future.

-Since inception through December 31, 2012, we have incurred cumulative losses of \$117,954,116 and have never generated enough funds through operations to support our business.
-For the year ended December 31, 2012, we had an operating cash flow deficit of \$188,985.
-As of December 31, 2012, we have a working capital surplus of \$414,649.
+Since inception through December 31, 2013, we have incurred cumulative losses of \$121,948,847 and have never generated enough funds through operations to support our business.
+For the year ended December 31, 2013, we had an operating cash flow of \$2,641.
+As of December 31, 2013, we have a working capital deficit (current liabilities in excess of current assets) of \$570,401.
 Because of the numerous risks and uncertainties associated with our technology, the industry in which we operate, and other factors, we are unable to predict the extent of any future losses or if we will remain profitable.
 If we are unable to generate sufficient revenues from our operations to meet our working capital requirements, we expect to finance our future cash needs through public or debt financings.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.